juliendewaele/workshop-flutter/README.md

 Exercise 5: Create an icon or a button to delete a Wish, this button should open a popup with 2 buttons to confirm or cancel the deletion of the Wish.
 If confirmed, the Wish must be removed of _myWishes.

-# Thank you for doing this workshop, and may the Wish List list be with you !
+# Thank you for doing this workshop !